grinnell-cs/csc151-images/_eboards/eboard35-3.md

 _These do not earn tokens, but are worth your consideration._

+* Wednesday, 30 April 2025, 1pm, Baseball field.
+  _Baseball vs. Cornell_
+* Saturday, 3 May 2025, Noon, Baseball field.
+  _Baseball vs. Knox_ (senior day)
+* Saturday, 3 May 2025, 2:30 p.m., Baseball field.
+  _Baseball vs. Knox_
 * Travel to watch the Tennis Team
-* Travel to watch the Cross Country Team
+* Travel to watch the Track and Field Team

 ### Upcoming work